 Hans van Meer.

-Note: that for me to get it all just right and in proper understandable words I used parts of it from free to use sources!
+Note: for me to get it all just right and in proper understandable words I used parts of it from free-to-use sources!
 If I can find the right info, so can you! 😉